 Are you done with the DWS-160 online application?

+And did you book an appointment for US non-immigrant visa interview?
 If so, then you are definitely in the right blog post.

 Your sole goal at this moment is to get a US non-immigrant visa by passing the interview.